Russian and East European Collection

 Location and access

-The main collections are to be found on Level 6 of the Main Library, Glasgow University.
-However, current issues of journals can be found on Level 3 together with the extensive microform collections.
+The main collections are to be found on Level 6 of the Main Library, however, current issues of journals can be found on Level 3 together with the extensive microform collections.

 For queries and assistance with the Russian and East European Collections, please contact: